Macedonia

 Cavalry crossing a river in Macedonia

-April and May 1917 have been quiet at the banks of Struma River but in Mesopotamia, British troops had entered Baghdad.
-Enver Pasha established a new army (the Seventh) to save Baghdad and he urgently needed his units in Europe back.
-After talks with the German High Command, the 50th Division was ordered to leave Macedonia and go directly to Aleppo.
-After the departure of this division, the only Turkish presence left in the Balkan theatre was the Rumeli Field Detachment, i.e. reinforced 177th Infantry Regiment, which would remain there for another year.
+April and May 1917 have been quiet at the banks of Struma River, yet in Mesopotamia, British forces made their move, seizing control of Baghdad.
+Faced with this threat, Enver Pasha swiftly organized the Seventh Army, a crucial force needed to defend Baghdad.
+The urgency was such that units stationed in Europe were immediately required.
+Following negotiations with the German High Command, the directive came to dispatch the 50th Division from Macedonia to Aleppo.
+With the departure of this division, the sole Turkish presence in the Balkan theater was now the Rumeli Field Detachment, specifically the reinforced 177th Infantry Regiment, which would maintain its position for another year.

 Rumeli Field Detachment

-On March 13, 1917, the French offensive commenced, on a 10 kilometer wide and 16 kilometer long corridor between the lakes of Ohrid and Prespa.
-They had to be stopped because their passage through this corridor would mean jeopardizing the Bulgarian 1st Army and the German 11th Army in the north.
-The Turkish detachment was ordered on the same day to move to the lake region and join the Bulgarian 2nd Division.
+On 13 March 1917, the French offensive unfurled, carving through a corridor stretching 10 kilometers in width and 16 in length, nestled between the lakes of Ohrid and Prespa.
+A critical juncture, for allowing their unhindered passage would imperil the Bulgarian 1st Army and the German 11th Army in the north.
+Swift action was imperative.
+The Turkish detachment received orders on the same day to mobilize towards the lake region, uniting with the Bulgarian 2nd Division.

-The French 76th Division had a clear superiority in terms of manpower against the Bulgarians and even with the addition of the Turkish troops, there were 15 French battalions against six Central Powers battalions in defense.
-When the Rumeli Field Detachment arrived Hotoshevo, west of Lake Prespa, the French were in pursuit of retreating German and Austrian battalions, which had suffered heavily.
+The clash was imminent; the French 76th Division, buoyed by a considerable manpower advantage, faced off against the Bulgarians.
+Even with the reinforcement of Turkish troops, the odds stood at 15 French battalions confronting a meager six Central Powers battalions in defense.
+As the Rumeli Field Detachment reached Hotoshevo, situated west of Lake Prespa, the French relentlessly pursued the beleaguered German and Austrian battalions, battered from the earlier engagements.

 Kosovar Turks and Albanians praying